 In addition, Retrophin anticipates getting approval for a change in protocol that would drop the age for trial participation from 19 to 18 in the United States.
 Pediatric enrollment is expected to open by June 30.

-RE-024 has been granted orphan drug designation by the U.S. Food and Drug Administration and the European Commission, as well as expedited “fast track” status in the U.S. to facilitate its development and the review process.
+RE-024 has been granted orphan drug status by the U.S. Food and Drug Administration and the European Commission, as well as expedited “fast track” approval in the U.S. to speed up the development and review process.

 Retrophin also has an agreement with the FDA for a Special Protocol Assessment, an advanced declaration that says the FDA will allow an uncompleted Phase III design, clinical endpoints and statistical analyses.
 The special assessment does not guarantee that the agency will approve the drug, but assures the company that the FDA won’t object to its trial design.